Prediction intervals for economic fixed-event forecasts: Empirical results

-While Table \ref{tab:scores} reports average results across forecast horizons, Figure \ref{fig:pilength} shows the length of prediction intervals separately for each horizon.\footnote{Each dot in the figure represents a single forecast case.
-For the quantile regression method (in turquoise), the intervals are very similar across forecast cases; this is because of highly overlapping training samples resulting from the employed cross-validation procedure.
-The variation across forecast cases is hence dwarfed by the amount of variation in the SPF, and is not visible in the figure.} The SPF's intervals are clearly wider than the ones by the error-based methods, especially at short forecast horizons.
-These results are closely line with \cite{Clements2010,Clements2014} who documents that the SPF's fixed-event forecast distributions are implausibly wide at short horizons, perhaps reflecting incoherent updating behavior on the part of forecasters.
-Thus our results indicate that even simple models based on past forecast errors are more accurate than the forecasters' own assessment of uncertainty.
+The findings discussed in the previous two paragraphs are closely in line with \cite{Clements2010,Clements2014} who documents that the SPF's fixed-event forecast distributions are implausibly wide at short horizons, perhaps reflecting incoherent updating behavior on the part of forecasters.
+On the whole, our results thus indicate that even fairly simple models based on past forecast errors are more accurate than the forecasters' own assessment of uncertainty.